WorldWindLabs/Quake-Hunter/README.md

 1. Introduction
 -----
-This is an earthquake visualization app built in NASA WebWorldWind.
-With the wealth of information on historic earthquakes readily available, an app that can aggregate and display this data dynamically is a valuable tool for understanding how tectonic plates interact with one another. *Quake Hunter* does just that, and can visualize several decades of earthquake data from the USGS, in 3D, either on the whole planet or in a user submitted geographically constrained query.
-With powerful querying tools, this application can provide exactly what the user asks to see in terms of earthquake event data around the world.
+This is an earthquake visualization app built in NASA WebWorldWind with support from the USGS Innovation Center for Earth Science, http://geography.wr.usgs.gov/ICES/.
+Given the wealth of USGS information on historic earthquakes, we designed and built an app that can aggregate and display over 100 years of seismic data dynamically.
+Quake Hunter is a valuable tool for understanding how tectonic plates interact with one another. *Quake Hunter* visualizes any range of earthquake data from the USGS, in 3D, either on the whole planet or in a user-defined geographically constrained area.
+With powerful querying tools, this application provids exactly what the user wants to see in terms of earthquake event data around the world.

 2. How to Run *Quake Hunters*
 -----